Hoh people: Name

-The Hoh River (and the Hoh who were named after it) takes its name from the Quinault language name for the river, Hoxw.
-No meaning can be associated with the Quinault name, in fact, no etymology for the name can be found in either the Quinault or Quileute languages.
+The name of the Hoh River, and the Hoh who were named after it, is derived from the Quinault language name for the river, húxʷ.

 The Hoh call themselves Chalá·at or Chalat' (′People of the southern river, i.e. Hoh River′) after their name for the Hoh River Cha’lak’at’sit or Chalak'ac'it, which means the "southern river".

 History

 In aboriginal times, there was nothing secluded about the Hoh Watershed, even its upper reaches.
 No less than seven permanent settlements were situated along the banks of the Hoh, most with a fish trap.
 The river served not only as a riverine thoroughfare leading to their fishing sites and their hunting, trapping, and foraging grounds, it was also the nursery of the salmon and home of freshwater fishes that they harvested as part of their annual cycle.
 The watershed included the sites of the burials of their ancestors, the hidden locations of their empowering guardian spirits, and the family campgrounds and upstream summer-homesites near resource gathering areas that were heritable family property.
 Besides that, there were named landmarks, sites associated with ritual and mythic occurrences, and riverside trails.